sermonis/three-csg/README.md

 ## Overview

 Constructive Solid Geometry (CSG) is a modelling technique that uses Boolean operations like union and intersection to combine 3D solids.
-This library implements CSG operations on meshes elegantly and concisely using BSP trees, and enabled you to build objects in [three.js](https://threejs.org/) with a couple lines of code.
+This library enables you to build 3D objects in [three.js](https://threejs.org/) with a couple of lines of code with ease.

 ## Notes